thoward/node-mare/README.md

     }
 ,,,

 The broker pushes notifications out to the workers, so the first thing a worker needs to do when it starts up is register itself with the broker.
 Worker should post in the body a JSON object:

-* */worker*  [GET] - Returns all registered workers.
+### */worker*  [GET]

-* */worker/{id}*  [GET] - Returns all registered workers.
+Returns all registered workers.

 node-mare.worker
 ----------------

 A server process that communicates over HTTP to interact with the broker and collector.

-It has the following methods:
+It has the following HTTP endpoints...

+### */notify* [POST]

-* */notify* [POST] - Notifies the worker that a task of a given type is available on the broker.
+Notifies the worker that a task of a given type is available on the broker.

-  POST body contains:

 ,,,javascript
+    // POST body contents
     {
         address: ..., // broker's ip address
         type: ...     // type of task
     }
 ,,,

 It will return 204 No Content on success or some error code on failure.

 node-mare.collector
 -------------------